 Training for plumbing jobs is available from trade schools, community colleges, and on the job as a plumbing apprentice.

 Yes!
-The U.S. Bureau of Labor Statistics expects about 18% growth for plumbers between 2018 – 2028, which is higher growth than the average of 7% expected among all occupations.
+The U.S. Bureau of Labor Statistics expects about 5% growth for plumbers between 2020 – 2030.
 The demand for skilled plumbers will continue to grow as people are retiring and the technical workforce isn’t keeping pace.
 Plumbers are essential in any economy to keep communities safe and healthy.

 Successful plumbers usually have solid math and problem-solving skills and a high mechanical aptitude.
 Those plumbers who specialize in residential service have great customer service skills and enjoy working with homeowners each day.